Find a Childcare Job

-Another thought: when people ask about being hired as a childcare professional they are sometimes hoping to get one of those celebrity positions -- childcare in the home of a movie star or socialite, with a presumed life of glamour and earning $1000+/week as part of a luxurious lifestyle including travel, servants, and all kinds of perks.
+Another thought: when people ask about getting a childcare job, they are sometimes hoping to get one of those celebrity positions -- childcare in the home of a movie star or socialite, with a presumed life of glamour and earning $1000+/week as part of a luxurious lifestyle including travel, servants, and all kinds of perks.
 Well-paid jobs are certainly out there but celebrity jobs can be extremely demanding even for the experienced childcare pro -- the better the pay, the harder the job.
 And normally, such jobs go to childcare professionals with five or more years experience, preferably experience with other high profile employers.

 From Mom to Childcare Pro?

 But let's say you have been an at-home mom raising your own children, all now successful adults, and you are looking for work that you feel qualified for.
 The plus is your experience in childcare over many years.
 Some of the remaining questions to consider are:

 When did you last work with small children?
 Most jobs in childcare are with babies and toddlers.